manel1874/QSHY/stringSearch/README.md

 1. Write an ANSI-C program with the desired functionality to be computed and save it as `main.c`.
 The input values of the functionality are identified by the following prefix: `INPUT_`.
 Please check the .pdf `cbmc-gc-v0.9.3\_upd1.pdf` in [forsye](https://forsyte.at/software/cbmc-gc/) webpage for more syntax specifications.
 Also, check the [cbmc-gc repo example section](https://gitlab.com/securityengineering/CBMC-GC-2/-/tree/master/examples) and [`cbmc-gc-v0.9.3.tar.gz`](https://forsyte.at/software/cbmc-gc/) for more examples.

-2. Run the the shell fil `generateCirc.sh`:
+2. Run the the shell file `generateCirc.sh`:
 ```
 $ ./generateCirc.sh
 ```